COLLEGE CODE OF CONDUCT VIOLATIONSCONTACT US NOW FOR A CONSULTATION

 What are the possible sanctions your college or university may impose?

-Importantly, the consequences of a student code of conduct violation are not limited to those imposed by an educational institution.
+However, the consequences of a student code of conduct violation are not limited to those imposed by an educational institution.
 In many cases, there also may be a criminal case that arises from the same incident, meaning that the state may also impose its own criminal sanctions against you.
 A criminal conviction can adversely affect your freedom, finances, and future.

 Helping victims of code violations on college campuses

 In addition to individuals facing accusations, the victims of any offenses that took place on college campuses are also afforded certain rights to ensure their safety and well-being during and after the hearing process.
-As a former federal prosecutor, attorney Felice Duffy understands the importance of victim representation.

 With so much at stake, it is critical for students who are accused of conduct code violations to do everything possible to resolve their case as favorably as possible.
 The representation of an attorney will ensure that you are treated fairly by the hearing board and that any parallel criminal prosecution that may exist is also resolved.
 It is important for you to remember that, although academic disciplinary proceedings do not occur in a court, you still have significant rights that may not be upheld without the assistance of legal counsel.
 For this reason, if you are accused of a code of conduct violation, you should retain legal counsel immediately.
-Call Duffy Law, LLC at 203-946-2000 today to schedule a free consultation.
+Call Duffy Law, LLC at 203-946-2000 today to schedule a consultation.